See you at GBTA! Come meet the Riskline team at GBTA San Diego booth 2713

 Pre-departure stress related to travelling significantly worsened during the peak of the COVID-19 pandemic from 2020 to 2021, especially for entry to Southeast Asian countries, due to the region’s notoriously stringent entry policies.
 During peak COVID-19, around two-thirds of global travellers considered travel way more stressful than before, due to health and hygiene measures at ports of entry, mask mandates and onerous pre- and post-arrival testing or quarantine measures.

-Fortunately, this seems to not be the case anymore, as most countries in the region have lifted entry bans and restored convenient entry visas or visa-free travel schemes, providing an optimistic outlook for travellers in 2023.
+Fortunately, this seems to not be the case anymore, as most countries in the region have lifted entry bans.
+Restored convenient entry visas or visa-free travel schemes, providing an optimistic outlook for travellers in 2023.
 Sun-starved holidaymakers are again welcome to visit the pristine beaches and verdant tropical settings that many Southeast Asian destinations have to offer.

 Here are Riskline’s picks for popular Southeast Asian destinations and their respective convenient entry schemes: